 There are several famous actors buried at Arlington National Cemetery including:

-- Audie L. Murphy, one of the most decorated soldiers in US history who went on to star in Gunsmoke and write To Hell and Back about his experiences in World War II
+- Audie L. Murphy, one of the most decorated soldiers in US history.
+Murphy starred in Gunsmoke and wrote To Hell and Back about his experiences in World War II.

-- Maureen O’Hara, this actress, who starred in Miracle on 34th Street and The Quiet Man, is buried next to her husband, retired Air Force Brigadier General Charles Blair
+- Maureen O’Hara, the actress who starred in Miracle on 34th Street and The Quiet Man.
+She is buried next to her husband, retired Air Force Brigadier General Charles Blair.

 Where is Audie Murphy Buried at Arlington?